We found 6 molecular genetic pathologists near Richmond, VA.

-Dr. Michael Idowu is a molecular genetic pathology and cytopathology specialist in Richmond, VA.
-He is especially interested in gastrointestinal problems (digestive disorders).
-Dr. Idowu takes Medicaid and Medicare insurance.
-His education and training includes medical school at the University of Ibadan College of Medicine and residency at a hospital affiliated with Virginia Commonwealth University (VCU).
+Dr. Michael Idowu's specialties are molecular genetic pathology and cytopathology.
+He is conversant in Yoruba.
+He has a special interest in gastrointestinal problems (digestive disorders).
+Dr. Idowu's hospital/clinic affiliations include VCU Health Center & MCV Hospital and Physicians, Richmond VA Medical Center, and Virginia Commonwealth University (VCU) Medical Center.
+He graduated from the University of Ibadan College of Medicine and then he performed his residency at a hospital affiliated with Virginia Commonwealth University (VCU).
+He takes Medicaid and Medicare insurance.
 Dr. Idowu has received the following distinction: Geno Saccomanno New Frontiers in Cytology Award, American Society of Pathology.
-He is conversant in Yoruba.
-His professional affiliations include VCU Health Center & MCV Hospital and Physicians and Virginia Commonwealth University (VCU) Medical Center.

 Clinical interests: Breast Issues, Gastrointestinal Problems

 Dr. Junqi Qian practices anatomic pathology, clinical pathology, and molecular genetic pathology.
+He accepts the following insurance: Medicaid and Medicare.
+He is a graduate of Taishan Medical University.
+Dr. Qian completed his residency training at a hospital affiliated with Virginia Commonwealth University (VCU).
 In addition to English, Dr. Qian (or staff) speaks Mandarin and Telephone Interpretation.
-Dr. Qian is affiliated with VCU Health Center & MCV Hospital and Physicians.
-He attended Taishan Medical University and then went on to complete his residency at a hospital affiliated with Virginia Commonwealth University (VCU).
-He accepts the following insurance: Medicaid and Medicare.
+He is affiliated with VCU Health Center & MCV Hospital and Physicians.

 Dr. Yasser El-Gohary's areas of specialization are molecular genetic pathology and cytopathology.
 Before completing his residency at Allegheny General Hospital and Mount Sinai Medical Center of Florida, Dr. El-Gohary attended medical school at Ain Shams University Faculty of Medicine.